Crindere-Dev/mikus-twisted-bot/README.md

-# Cringe Bot, Official Gacha Life Cringe Discord Bot
+# Miku's twisted bot
-This is the source code for the official bot of the Gacha Life Cringe Discord! if you are invited here you must be special
+This is the source code for the ex official bot of the Gacha Life Cringe Discord!
 ### Creating new commands
 This bot is very modular, every command is a nodejs module as you can see in dirrectory commands the basic template for creating a command is